GeunhwaJeong/haneul-new/nre/haneul_for_node_operators.md

 ### Leaving the Validator Set

-To leave the validator set starting next epoch, the sender needs to be an active validator in the current epoch and should call `haneul_system::request_remove_validator`:
+To leave the validator set starting the next epoch, the sender needs to be an active validator in the current epoch and should call `haneul_system::request_remove_validator`:

 ```
 haneul client call --package 0x3 --module haneul_system --function request_remove_validator --args 0x5 --gas-budget 10000